bryant1410/reified/README.md

   * __StructBlock__ - Represents an instance of a specific struct type and its mapping to and from memory
   * __ArrayBlock__ - Represents an instance of an array and its mapping to and from memory.

-* Reference - A reference adds one level of indiraction to a provided value.
-In order to extract the value you have to back through the specific Referencer in order to dereference it.
+* __Reference__ - A reference adds one level of indiraction to a provided value.
+In order to extract the value you have to dereference it via the Reference object that now has it stashed somewhere.
 Also provides tools to make it easier to reference multiple values like arrays.